 Each advisory committee shall make an annual report to the Board of Education.
 The annual report shall include the findings and recommendations of those issues and topics identified by the Board for deliberation by the committees, or an update on the advisory committee’s progress.

-The Board may dissolve an advisory committee at any time, unless the advisory committee is required by state or federal laws or regulations.
-An advisory committee shall be deemed dissolved if it has conducted no business for 12 or more consecutive months.
+The Board may dissolve an advisory committee at any time and an advisory committee shall be deemed dissolved if it has conducted no business for 12 consecutive months, unless the advisory committee is required by laws or regulations.
 At its discretion, however, the Board may reconstitute an advisory committee that has been dissolved.

 Section 2.
 Operating Procedures.
-The operating procedures outlined in this article shall govern the proceedings of all advisory committees, unless otherwise provided in state or federal law or regulations.
-All proceedings of advisory committees’ meetings shall be as prescribed by Robert’s Rules of Order.
+The operating procedures outlined in this article shall govern the proceedings of all advisory committees, unless otherwise provided in laws or regulations.
+All proceedings of advisory committee meetings shall be as prescribed by Robert’s Rules of Order.

 The Superintendent of Public Instruction shall determine the staff and funding resources needed to conduct the business of advisory committees.

 Section 3.
 Membership.
-The Board shall determine the number of members to serve on an advisory committee, and shall appoint the members of the committee, as specified in Board bylaws under Article 9, Section 2, except as provided by state or federal law or regulation.
+The Board shall determine the number of members to serve on an advisory committee and shall appoint the members of the committee, as specified in Article 9, Section 2, of these bylaws, except as otherwise required by law or regulations.
 Nominations for all vacant positions will be solicited as widely as practicable and on forms provided by the Virginia Department of Education.

 Members of advisory committees shall not receive compensation for their service, but may be reimbursed for travel expenses in accordance with state travel guidelines set forth by the Department of Accounts.

-The Board, at its discretion, may appoint a member of the Board to serve as a liaison to the advisory committee.
+The President, at the President’s discretion, may appoint a member of the Board to serve as a liaison to the advisory committee.
+Such Board member will serve ex officio on the advisory committee.

 Section 4.
 Term of Service.
 Appointments to an advisory committee shall be for a term of three years.
 Members of an advisory committee may be re-appointed, with no member serving more than two consecutive three-year terms.
 Any vacancies shall be filled by the Board.